 - give and follow simple directions (first and second class), including turning directions using half and quarter turns (second class only)

 - explore and solve practical problems (first and second class)

-In the case of the practical problems, this could include completing a jigsaw or a tangram puzzle, using mazes, grids, board games and or exploring basic coding eg via coding programs and apps, such as Lightbot, and more hand-on devices such as BeeBots.
+In the case of the practical problems, this could include completing a jigsaw or a tangram puzzle, using mazes, grids, board games and or exploring basic coding eg via coding programs and apps, such as Lightbot, and more hands-on devices such as BeeBots.